 Mushrooms are often categorized as a vegetable but are really fungi.
 They have been used for thousands of years as medicine and in food all over the world.
+Some are considered poisonous mushrooms, but keep reading for a list of safe mushrooms!

 You might think of this funky fungus growing wildly in the yard or passing it by on hikes, but many non-toxic varieties add flavor and nutrients to your meals.